Amy Dunn Smith, CFRE

 Her extensive consulting experience includes working with public school districts and securing private funding through education foundations.
 In addition to her work to advance education, Amy has worked with the National MS Society, SAMMinistries, Kinetic Kids, the San Antonio Symphony, and St. Anthony Catholic School.
 She began her fundraising career in San Antonio’s arts community, working for both The McNay Art Museum and The Witte Museum.

 Amy earned her Bachelor of Arts in Art History and Business from Trinity University.
 She obtained her CFRE credentials in 2005.
-Amy and her husband, Thomas, and children, Joaquin and Serafina, live in San Antonio and are active members of their church.
+Amy and her husband, Thomas, and their children live in San Antonio and are active members of their church.